-- Section 3 businesses that provide economic opportunity for residents of the public housing project funded with public housing money; - Section 3 businesses that provide economic opportunity for residents of the PHA's other public housing projects, or residents assisted with Section 8 vouchers or Section 8 project-based rental assistance at privately owned multifamily properties; - iii.
-YouthBuild participants; and - iv.
-Section 3 businesses that provide economic opportunity to low-income people living in the metro area (or nonmetro county).
+- Section 3 businesses that provide economic opportunity for residents of the public housing project funded with public housing money; - Section 3 businesses that provide economic opportunity for residents of the PHA's other public housing projects, or residents assisted with Section 8 vouchers or Section 8 projectbased rental assistance at privately owned multifamily properties; - 3.
+YouthBuild participants; and - 4.
+Section 3 businesses that provide economic opportunity to low-income people living in the metro area (or non-metro county).